Argentina brings comedy-drama about fame and small town jealousy to Venice

-VENICE Argentina is vying for the Golden Lion at this year's Venice film festival with "El Ciudadano Ilustre", a comedy-drama about fame, idols and small-town jealousy that premiered on Sunday.
+VENICE (Reuters) - Argentina is vying for the Golden Lion at this year's Venice film festival with "El Ciudadano Ilustre", a comedy-drama about fame, idols and small-town jealousy that premiered on Sunday.

 The movie (The Distinguished Citizen) tells the story of Nobel prize-winning writer Daniel Mantovani who returns to his village of birth and meets old friends and foes.